newcode20/highhpriest-design/README.md

 # highhpriest-design

-Made to provide a responsive first web design for a local Jewelry business.
+Made to provide a mobile first responsive web design for a local jewelry business.